 Have you dived the Great Barrier Reef?
 Where did you go?
 Leave a comment below to share your experience!

 Map of the best places to dive the Great Barrier Reef

 Here’s a quick map with all the Great Barrier Reef diving destinations mentioned in this article.
-The Great Barrier Reef stretches for over 2,300 km on Australia’s East Coast – that’s the size of Japan or Italy!
+The Great Barrier Reef stretches for over 2,300 km on Australia’s East Coast in Queensland – that’s the size of Japan or Italy!

 If you’ve explored an area that isn’t listed here and you liked it, I’d love to hear about it!
 Please leave a comment below.